zhengjunyao-work/arc24/docs/modeling/Iteration_21_more_data_augmentation.md

 - [x] Implement new data transformations, visualize them on a notebook
 - [x] Add parameters to train configuration to allow to control this new data augmentation
-- [ ] Run trainings and see if the accuracy improves
+- [x] Run trainings and see if the accuracy improves
+- [ ] Submission